Margin of Safety Calculator

 How much margin do you need

-Graham advocated at least 50 per cent margin of safety in his most conservative "defensive investor" framework — buy at half of intrinsic value.
+Graham is commonly associated with margins from around a third up to 50 per cent — for example buying at roughly two-thirds of intrinsic value, and at a deeper discount for his most conservative, asset-based purchases.
 Modern practitioners, working in more efficient markets, typically target 25 to 40 per cent.
 Buffett has operated with smaller margins when business quality is high, arguing that a great business compounds over time and rewards patience even at a slim discount.

 The right margin depends on: